apache/drill/_docs/sql-reference/sql-functions/010-math-and-trig.md

 ## Math Function Examples

 Examples in this section use the `input2.json` file.
 Download the `input2.json` file from the [Drill source code](https://github.com/apache/drill/tree/master/exec/java-exec/src/test/resources/jsoninput) page.
 You need to use a FROM clause in Drill queries.
-In addition to using `input2.json`, examples in this documentation often use `FROM sys.version` in the query for example purposes.

 ### ABS Example
 Get the absolute value of the integer key in `input2.json`.
 The following snippet of input2.json shows the relevant integer content: